 At Stanford, we believe that the university must not only contribute to technological transformations but also lead the interpretation and explanation of the human experience.

-Through the Public Humanities, training and support are offered to faculty and graduate students who seek to share their work with a broad and diverse audience beyond the university.
+Through the Public Humanities, training and support are offered to faculty and students who seek to share their work with a broad and diverse audience beyond the university.
 And interdisciplinary courses are offered for undergraduates that draw upon faculty research and public scholarship and explore pressing questions facing the world today.